 The United States of America has a set of criminal codes that is separate from the laws of Texas.
 When a person violates federal law, federal prosecutors with the Southern District of Texas will aggressively prosecute these crimes.

 Being convicted of a federal crime will result in extremely harsh penalties that will have far-reaching effects throughout a person’s life.
-Prison sentences for federal crimes are generally much longer than state sentences.
-Also, most people convicted of a federal crime will be placed on supervised release or federal probation.
+Most people convicted of a federal crime will be placed on supervised release or federal probation.
 A felony conviction may result in the following:

 A federal charge has many different steps.
 Each step has its own procedure and has its own purpose in a federal crime.
 It is important to retain an attorney such as Brett A. Podolsky as soon as possible in a federal procedure so that he may begin preparing an effective defense.

-The following steps can be expected for a federal crime:
+The following steps can be expected for most federal crimes:

-Because of the serious nature of federal crimes, the importance of hiring a knowledgeable and experienced attorney increases.
-Attorney Brett Podolsky understands the federal system and will help his clients to navigate the federal justice system.
+Because of the serious nature of federal crimes, it’s important to hire a knowledgeable and experienced attorney.
+Attorney Brett Podolsky understands the federal system and helps his clients navigate it.
 He will fight for his clients to receive the best possible outcome for their case.

 The New, Free Ebook From the Law Office of Brett A. Podolsky

 Have you or someone you know been charged with a crime?
 The legal system is complex and can be intimidating.
 With our free ebook, you can learn more about the legal process and exactly how a criminal defense attorney, like Brett Podolsky, can help defend you.

 Stop wondering “What’s next?”
 Get your free ebook and start getting answers to your legal questions.

 Houston criminal defense lawyer Brett A. Podolsky is a former prosecutor for the State of Texas.
 He uses his years of criminal trial experience and knowledge of the criminal laws to advise and defend people.